 Monthly updates are continuing to roll out.
 The latest version number is LMY48Y, or LYZ28N, if you're on T-Mobile.
 These images can be downloaded directly from Google.

-Have you updated your device to Marshmallow?
-Experienced any problems with it?
-Let us know.
+Have you updated your device to Nougat yet?
+Have you experienced any problems with it?
+Let us know in the comments below.